ufo2mstar/ufo2mstar.github.io/_posts/2017-08-15-share_birthday_mashup.md

 date: 2017-08-15
 categories: [Share]
 tags: [Birthday, Montage, Production]
-excerpt: "Dedicated to my very dear Shyam, Lavs and their bundle of joy, Adhu!<br>
+excerpt: "Dedicated to my very dear couple and their bundle of joy!<br>
-         Those who feel like they have missed his first year, fear not: we've got you covered :)"
+         Those who feel like they have missed his first year: we've got you covered :)"

 mathjax: false
 ---